JingPoo/lol-skin-pwa/README.md

 # vue-lol-skins

-A practive website with LOL champions and skins searching.
+A practive website with LOL champions and skins searching, favor champion stored in localstorage.